Here’s another peachy post for Summer Fest: peach elderberry jam. This week’s theme is stonefruits, and I’ve certainly been eating a lot of them!

 Here you go!

 Peach Elderberry Jam

 - 4 cups peeled and finely chopped peaches

 - 1/2 cup elderberry syrup

 - 1/2 teaspoon butter

-- 4 tablespoons calcium water (using the packet and direction that come with the pectin)
+- 4 tablespoons calcium water

 - 3/4 cup sugar or Splenda, ideally superfine (try pulsing in your food processor)

 - Wash and rinse your jars and lids.
 Put them in a pot of water and bring it to a simmer.